tudelft3d/3dfier/example_data/README.md

 ## Example output

-What you should get when you run 3dfier is in `output/testarea.obj`.
+What you should get when you run 3dfier is in `output/testarea.obj` and `output/testarea.gml`.
 If you use [MeshLab](http://meshlab.sourceforge.net) to view the file, the colours for each class can be activated in the menu `Render/Color/Per Face`.
 It looks like that:

 ![](output/testarea.png)